andreu-oliver/titta-eeg-demo-experiment/readme.md

 8. Add the code components
 See code components below
 9. Create a new Tobii Pro Lab project in Third-Party presenter.
-10. Move to the record tab and make sure the eye tracker is seen.
+10. Move to the record tab and make sure the eye tracker is selected.
 11. Go back to Psychopy and press run.
 12. Add a unique participant number that has not been sent to Pro Lab yet.
 13. Record the experiment (remember to press space to start the calibration)
 14. When done, go back to Pro Lab and save the recording.
-7. Go back to Psychopy and run the experiment a second time.
+15. Go back to Psychopy and run the experiment a second time.
-8. Close Psychopy and go to Pro Lab.
+16. Close Psychopy and go to Pro Lab.
-9. Visualise the replay of the recording.
+17. Visualise the replay of the recording.
-10. Visualize the raw data
+18. Visualize the raw data
-11. Visualize other data (pupil size and eye openness)
+19. Visualize other data (pupil size and eye openness)
-12. Go to Visualise and have a look at the heatmaps
+20. Go to Visualise and have a look at the heatmaps
-13. Go to AOI tool and mark the AOI for the target
+21. Go to AOI tool and mark the AOI for the target
-14. Add AOI tag to classify the AOI as easy or difficult
+22. Add AOI tag to classify the AOI as easy or difficult
-15. Go to metrics visualisation
+23. Go to metrics visualisation
-16. Create a TOI
+24. Create a TOI
-17. Select the metric “time to first fixation”
+25. Select the metric “time to first fixation”
-18. Filter the data until the table looks as you would like it for your results
+26. Filter the data until the table looks as you would like it for your results
-19. Export the file.
+27. Export the file.

 # Source code